 Imam Reza Holy Shrine in Mashhad; The Heart of Shia

-This impressive complex includes many mosques such as the famous Goharshad Mosque with various interior designs and architectures.
-All the glory and grandeur lies in the mixture of Islam with the ancient, unique architecture of Iranians which leads to the current Muqarnas entrances and domes, Qashani tilework, Quran calligraphy and amazing mirror work.
-The exceptional architecture goes hand in hand with the spiritual value of this religious site and form such unified and inseparable heritage that everyone finds worth visiting.
-Interesting museums, a splendid library, seminaries, and the Razavi Islamic sciences University are a small part of this considerably extensive complex.
+This impressive complex includes many mosques such as the famous Goharshad Mosque with various interior designs and architecture.
+All the glory and grandeur lie in the mixture of Islam with the ancient, unique architecture of Iranians which leads to the current Muqarnas entrances and domes, Qashani tilework, Quran calligraphy, and amazing mirror work.
+The exceptional architecture goes hand in hand with the spiritual value of this religious site and forms such a unified and inseparable heritage that everyone finds worth visiting.
+Interesting museums, a splendid library, seminaries, and the Razavi Islamic Sciences University are a small part of this considerably extensive complex.

 Fatima Masumeh Shrine in the Religious city of Iran, Qom